mrfatguy/delphi-pulpit-clock/README.md

 I don't have access to either most of my components used in this or any other of my Delphi projects, nor to Delphi itself.
 Even translation of this project to English was done by text-editing all `.dfm` and `.pas` files and therefore it may be cracked.
 It was made in hope to be useful to anyone and for the same reason I'm releasing its source code, but you're using this project or source code at your own responsibility.

 Keep in mind, that both comments and names (variables, object) are in Polish.
 I didn't find enough time and determination to translated them as well.
 I only translated strings.

+For time synchronisation this program uses an `adSNTP` library.
+It is included in this project, but **it is not translated and remains in Polish**!
+I'm not an author of this library and have no legal right for making such translation.
+You can find source code of this library in [this Polish site for Delphi developers](http://4programmers.net/Delphi/Gotowce/Czas_-_synchronizacja__przez_SNTP).
+But, since it was posted in 2006, there isn't much way of contacting authors right now.
+However, it seems, that this shouldn't be a big problem.
+You'll only get log of last time synchronisation (`sync_last.dat` file) in Polish.
+Rest of program's UI should be translated to English.

 **This project ABANDONED!
 There is no wiki, issues and no support.
 There will be no future updates.
 Unfortunately, you're on your own.**